-The Draft Container Refund Scheme Regulations 2023 have now been released for public consultation.
-Feedback on the draft regulations is welcomed from all stakeholders and the wider Tasmanian community.
+Public consultation of the Draft Container Refund Scheme Regulations 2023 are now closed.
+Feedback on the draft regulations were welcomed from all stakeholders and the wider Tasmanian community.

 The draft regulations have been developed to provide operational detail around the Container Refund Scheme Act 2022 including:

 - Which beverage containers won’t be covered by the scheme when it commences (such as unflavoured milk, wine and spirits)

 - The 10 cents per container refund amount

 - Technical details for barcodes and refund messages to be included on beverage labels

 - Circumstances where a refund is not payable (such as where a container is broken or contaminated)